A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 In severe corneal abrasions, your doctor may tape your eye shut and have you wear a patch over your eye to stop light from affecting it.

-- Do not wear contact lenses (unless they prescribe a bandage contact) until your doctor says it is safe to do so.
+- Don’t wear contact lenses (unless they prescribe a bandage contact) until your doctor says it’s safe

 Summary